Automating-GIS-processes/site/source/lessons/L1/overview.rst

 Lesson overview
 ===============

-In this week's lesson we will introduce you a spatial data model (geometric objects) and some basics of how spatial data can be manipulated in pure Python.

-1.  :doc:`Motivation for the course: Automating GIS processes <Intro-Python-GIS>`
-2. `Shapely and Geometric Objects <../../notebooks/L1/geometric-objects.ipynb>`__

-    -  Overview of Geometric Objects and Shapely -module
-    -  Point -object
-    -  LineString -object
-    -  Polygon -object
-    -  Geometry collections (optional)

-3. :doc:`Exercise 1: Working with geometric objects <exercise-1>`
+Before starting to work with actual GIS data, we will focus on basic geometric objects such as points, lines and polygons.
+In this lesson, you will learn how to create and manipulate geometries in Python using the `Shapely Python Package <https://shapely.readthedocs.io/en/stable/manual.html#spatial-data-model>`__.

 Learning goals
 --------------

-After this week you should:
+After this lesson you should be able to:

-  - have an idea of what kind of tools are available for doing geographic data analysis ("GIS stuff") in Python
-  - know how to install Python packages using conda
+  - search for information about the available GIS packages in Python
-  - know what kind of geometric objects are available
+  - understand how geometric objects such as points, lines and polygons are represented in Python using Shapely
-  - know how to create different kind of geometries using Shapely
-  - know how to read coordinates from a file and create Points based on those
+  - create geometric objects based on coordinate values
+  - (optionally) install Python packages on your own computer using conda

 Intro slides
 --------------